meakbiyik/ask-who-not-what/README.md

 ## Acknowledgements

-M.E.A., M.E. and K.K. thank Prof.\ Dr.\ Ce Zhang for their help during this research, Benjamin Suter for his help on the collected tweet dataset, and the the ETH Z\"urich DS3Lab for giving us access to their computer infrastructure.
-N.A.F. and V.V. are supported by the European Union - Horizon 2020 Program under the scheme ‘INFRAIA-01-2018-2019 - Integrating Activities for Advanced Communities’, Grant Agreement no. 871042, ‘SoBigData++: European Integrated Infrastructure for Social Mining and Big Data Analytics’ (<http://www.sobigdata.eu>).
+M.E.A., M.E. and K.K. thank Prof. Dr. Ce Zhang for their help during this research, Benjamin Suter for his help on the collected tweet dataset, and the the ETH Zürich DS3Lab for giving us access to their computer infrastructure.
+N.A.F. and V.V. are supported by the European Union - Horizon 2020 Program under the scheme 'INFRAIA-01-2018-2019 - Integrating Activities for Advanced Communities', Grant Agreement no. 871042, 'SoBigData++: European Integrated Infrastructure for Social Mining and Big Data Analytics' (<http://www.sobigdata.eu>).